 Having a zipper peel open from the bottom like a banana peel even while the zipper is closed could mean that the pin wasn’t fully inserted into the retainer box.
-Any slight movement could unlodge whatever part of the pin was slightly inserted making the zipper open from the bottom.
+Any slight movement could dislodge whatever part of the pin was slightly inserted, making the zipper open from the bottom.

 This particular case can be extremely frustrating and can be difficult to reverse.
 It’s best to notice the problem before the entire zipper opens so you have less reversing to do.

 In this case, the best solution is to reinsert the pin into the retainer box and ensure it is in correctly.
 Next, you will gently tug on the pull tab bringing the slider back down to the bottom.
 You may have to jiggle the slider slightly once you get to the point where the two sides of the tape are separated.